fbpx

 But before the GFLB may evaluate an application for a casino license, the application’s Community Advisory Committee (CAC) must approve the project and all zoning requirements must be met.

-Once the casino application deadline (June 27, 2025) has passed, the CACs will be appointed.
-Each proposed casino location will have a CAC.
-The CAC for the casino application in Manhattan Community District 6 will be comprised of individuals as follows:
+Now that the casino application deadline (June 27, 2025) has passed, the CACs have been appointed.
+Each of the eight casino applications has a CAC.
+The members of the CAC for the casino application in Manhattan Community District 6 are listed here.

 Two-thirds of the members of the CAC must approve the application, in an open meeting, for it to advance to the GFLB for review.
 That means that if 3 members of the CAC vote against the casino license application, then the application will not proceed, as the GFLB will only consider applications that can demonstrate public support by being approved by a two-thirds threshold of the applicable CAC.